manos-mark/visual_servoing/README.md

 The purpose of this project is to implement an end to end visual sevroing project using a fish-eye camera and a Turtlubot3 with ROS.
 1. The first objective is to move the robot from the current position to the target position.
 To specify those positions and their poses we use two Aruco markers.
 2. The second task for the robot is to avoid obstacles that are specified using red color, we implemented this task using A-star path finding algorithm.
-3. Finally, when the robot is at the target position we have to do "parking", that means that the targets position pose should be the same as the robot's pose.
+3. Finally, when the robot is at the target's position we have to do "parking", that means that the targets position pose should be the same as the robot's pose.

-Following on this report we will analyse the mathematical theoritical background and the code implementation we implemented.
+Following on this report, we will analyze the mathematical theoretical background and the code implementation we implemented.

 ## What is ROS?
-The Robot Operating System (ROS) is an open source middleware which contains a set of libraries,softwares and tools that are used to facilitate the development of robotic applications.
-There is a plethora of features from sensor drivers to state-of-the-art algorithms.
-As middleware, it contains characteristics of both software and hardware, hencee, it is able to perform various actions like hardware abstraction and low level control.
+The Robot Operating System (ROS) is an open source middleware which contains a set of libraries, software and tools that are used to facilitate the development of robotic applications.
+There is a plethora of features, from sensor drivers to state-of-the-art algorithms.
+As middleware, it contains characteristics of both software and hardware, hence, it is able to perform various actions like hardware abstraction and low level control.
-Until now, different version of ROS exists with some crusial differences, so for compatibility reasons we are using the Melodic release.
+Until now, a different version of ROS exists with some crucial differences, so for compatibility reasons we are using the Melodic release.

 ## Robot used for this scenario
 ### Turtlebot Description